-Action No. Actions/Strategic Directions Partners (L: Lead) Implementation Considerations & Options NH1 Maintain up to date hazard mapping to identify and map flood and erosion risk areas, including effects of climate variability and change.
-MVCA(L) MNRF MUNIC Work with the province and municipalities to provide updated LiDAR imagery every 10 years.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options NH1 Maintain up to date hazard mapping to identify and map flood and erosion risk areas, including effects of climate variability and change.
+MVCA(Lead) MNRF Municipalities Work with the province and municipalities to provide updated LiDAR imagery every 10 years.
 Conduct regular floodplain mapping updates.
 NH2 Work with MNRF to assess and update the current floodplain standard (100 Year), policies, and floodproofing measures.
-MVCA MNRF(L) MUNIC Encourage, and where practical, support the province in carrying out the recommendations of the Ontario's Flooding Strategy, 2020 for improved policies and standards.
-Consult with municipalities regarding known inefficiencies in current floodproofing standards (i.e. evidence/documentation of structures and roads impacted during flood events).
+MVCA MNRF (Lead) Municipalities Encourage, and where practical, support the province in carrying out the recommendations of the Ontario's Flooding Strategy, 2020 for improved policies and standards.
+Consult with municipalities regarding known inefficiencies in current floodproofing standards (i.e. evidence/ documentation of structures and roads impacted during flood events).
 NH3 Work with municipalities to undertake a roadway flood vulnerability assessment to: identify flood prone roadways; and properties potentially impacted by unsafe access; and to develop a strategy to address properties potentially impacted by unsafe access.
-MVCA(L) Property Owners MUNIC Following assessment, work with municipalities to develop a strategy to address provincial requirements for safe access.
-NH4 Develop methodologies for identifying and mitigating potential risks associated with unstable slopes and unstable soils throughout the watershed.
-MVCA(L) MUNIC MNRF Undertake preliminary mapping to identify those areas where unstable slopes are likely to occur based on soils, vegetation, etc. Work with municipalities in mitigating potential risks associated with unstable slopes.
-Identify areas and existing information about marine clays and identify potential risks and triggers.
-Establish a zone around slopes where a more rigorous geotechnical assessment should be undertaken.
-Develop a landslide screening tool (GIS based) for internal use by and municipal planners.
+MVCA (Lead) Property Owners Municipalities Following assessment, work with municipalities to develop a strategy to address provincial requirements for safe access.